What is data usage

 - While downloading torrents, make sure, you dont sleep and let it seed throughout the night.
 That way, it would suck up whole of your data seeding the torrent file to all over the world from your computer.
 Stop seeding, once your file is downloaded.
 Limit your UPLOAD speed to less than 100KB/sec if required, or it will suck up all of your limited data in no time, as it uploads seeds very fast.
 Torrents are the reason, people finish up their data overnight.
 Keep a check about it.

 - Have good anti-virus to combat malware from your computers, as there are various malware which can keep downloading files behind the OS processes.

 How to measure your data usage yourself

-If you really want to measure your data yourself, then you need to get yourself a really good router which would give you exactly correct traffic statistics day wise and month wise.
-Some the cheap home routers also have the traffic statistics feature, but they won’t be able to help or give such data.
+If you really want to measure your data yourself, then you need to get yourself a really good enterprise router which would give you exactly correct traffic statistics day wise and month wise for each connected device.
+Home Basic Routers won’t be able to help or give such data.

 Why JetSpot is not responsible/answerable to your Data Usage

 You should not be questioning the ISP, how your data has been used or where, as the ISP isn’t tracking your data usage destination.
 ISP CRM does all this job in the fly and it calculates everything automatically directly from the customer’s device MAC address.
 You need to take necessary steps to put a check to your usage.